google/swift-jupyter/README.md

 (omit the `--sourcekitten <path to sourcekitten binary>` if you did not install SourceKitten.)

 Now run `jupyter notebook`, and it should have a Swift kernel.

+# Usage Instructions

+## %include directives

+`%include` directives let you include code from files.
+To use them, put a line `%include "<filename>"` in your cell.
+The kernel will preprocess your cell and replace the `%include` directive with the contents of the file before sending your cell to the Swift interpreter.

+`<filename>` must be relative to the directory containing `swift_kernel.py`.
+We'll probably add more search paths later.